What Are Hot Spots?

 How to Treat Dog Hot Spots

-1. Trim the area around the hot spot with animal clippers.
+1. Trim the area around the hot spot with dog hair clippers.
 If the area is too big, shave it.
 Exposing it to air will dry out the moisture and help speed healing.

 2. Clean the area with a mild water-based astringent or antiseptic spray, or specialized shampoo, and pat dry.